 Twin Engine Aircraft

-Once you get your multi-engine rating, you will naturally be excited to move up to a larger, faster, aircraft that is capable of flying at higher altitudes, that carries more passengers, and that offers an extended range compared to the single engine you initially trained on.
+Once you get your multi-engine rating, you will naturally be excited to move up to larger, faster, multi-engine planes that are capable of flying at higher altitudes, carrying more passengers, and offering an extended range compared to the single-engine you initially trained on.

 Piper Aztec